hartk1213/MISC/PCBs/Stealthburner_Toolhead_PCB/README.md

 Example:

-You wire the toolhead [AUX header(#options-for-aux-pin) up as a chamber thermistor.
-Take the X endstop wire and bypass the breakout board as described above.
-Connect it directly to the Octopus as the new X endstop (J27, PG6).
+Wire the toolhead [AUX header](#options-for-aux-pin) as a chamber thermistor.
+Take the X endstop wire and bypass the breakout board as described above and connect it directly to the Octopus as the new X endstop (J27, PG6).
 You can now use the XES header on the breakout board to connect to the Octopus as a chamber thermistor (J46, PF5).
 ![Here](Images/LDO/aux_port_example.png)